mpuerta004/RecommenderSystem/src/Servicio/README.md

 Install mysql and compile latest model /home/ubuntu/shared_folder_docker/RecommenderSystem/Model/Database.v6.sql Generate a user with root name and password  mypasswd Start mysql service

-Install the conecgtor mysqlconnector to conect python and mysql.
+Install the conecgtor mysqlconnector to conect python and mysql. pip install mysql

+mysql -uroot -p < BaseDatos.v6.sql

 1. `pip install poetry` (or safer, follow the instructions: https://python-poetry.org/docs/#installation)
 2. Install dependencies `cd` into the directory where the `pyproject.toml` is located then `poetry install`